tristantudorof/excel_coffee_sales_dashboard/README.md

 # 1. ASK

-• What counrty had the highst amount of sales?
+• What country had the highst amount of sales?

 • Who were the top five customers?